 Make an extra $100-$200 for Christmas gifts through Website Usability Testing

 I’m hugely thankful that I found website usability testing.
 Through a company called User Testing, I gave my opinion on sites for Nordstrom, Target, Best Buy, and tons of others.

 It was easy, I could do it on my own time when the kids were in bed, and it paid $10 for 20 minutes of my time (paid exactly 7 days after I did the work, via PayPal).

 They want to know how customers might think, what might make them click away, and they are willing to pay for it.
 One 20 minute test a day would be $300 extra in your pocket every month!
 Here’s my full post on how to make money doing website usability testing.

-How do you do Christmas on a budget?
+How do you do Christmas on a small budget?

 Now it’s your turn to share any tips with me.
 How do you budget for your family?
 I feel like Christmas should be a wonderful time with your family and if gifts are completely detracting from that, then it’s a good sign you need to cut back.